 This is a very important stage as it helps your child get ready for school as well as preparing them for their future learning and successes.
-From when your child is born up until the age of 5, their early years’ experience should be happy, active, exciting, fun and secure; and support their development, care, learning and needs.
+From when your child is born up until the age of 5, their early years’ experience should be happy, active, exciting, fun and secure; and support their development, care learning and needs.

-Each child has a key person your child’s key person has special responsibilities for supporting your child, giving them reassurance so that they feel safe and cared for.
+Each child is assigned a key person when they start in our nursery.
+This is a member of staff who has special responsibilities for working with your child, giving them reassurance to feel safe and cared for and building relationships with you as parents/carers.
 Your child’s key person will:

-- Support your child to become familiar with the setting and to feel safe and confident.
+Help your child to become familiar with the setting and to feel safe and confident.

-- Liaise daily to make sure the needs of your child are being met appropriately.
+Talk to you to make sure the needs of your child are being met appropriately.

-- Have the responsibility for creating the atmosphere in which your child can thrive.
+Have the responsibility for creating the atmosphere in which your child can thrive.

 You can have access to your child’s information at any time and can discuss any areas that you would like us to work on within our setting.
-If you would like to have a meeting with your child’s key worker, then again, please do ask.
+If you would like to have a meeting with your child’s key person, then again, please do ask.
 Any decisions about your child or changes in the way we are supporting them will be discussed with you.